BroadbandForum/usp/specification/messages/operate/readme.md

 #### Persistance of Asynchronous Operations

 Synchronous Operations do not persist across a reboot or restart of the Agent or its underlying system.
-It is expected that  Asynchronous Operations do not persist, and a command that is in process when the Agent is rebooted can be expected to be removed from the Request table.
+It is expected that  Asynchronous Operations do not persist, and a command that is in process when the Agent is rebooted can be expected to be removed from the Request table, and is considered to have failed.
 If a command is allowed or expected to be retained across a reboot, it will be noted in the command description.

 ### Operate Requests on Multiple Objects